ylw-PotatoTornado/dev-takehome-spr25/FRONTEND.md

 We have specified some tasks as making components but that does not mean these are the only components you should be making.

+The API endpoints are not guaranteed to produce successful responses so make sure you handle errors!
+The application should NEVER crash.

 ## Minimum Requirements

 ### Components